Born and grew up in the Charnwood Forest area of Leicestershire, UK.

 My inter-disciplinary research interests include: scepticism, Buddhism, Daoism, mysticism, learning & teaching, natural history and self-construction (the self-as-process) – and the way these bodies of thought and practice are manifested in art, poetry and music.
 These themes are explored in drawings, writings (book, essay, poetic text) and seminar or workshop presentations.

-Member of Editorial Board of Internet Journal: Consciousness, Literature and the Arts https://blackboard.lincoln.ac.uk/bbcswebdav/users/dmeyerdinkgrafe/index.htm.
+Until its closein 2019 I was a member of the Editorial Board of Internet Journal: Consciousness, Literature and the Arts https://blackboard.lincoln.ac.uk/bbcswebdav/users/dmeyerdinkgrafe/index.htm.
 The board is international in representation, implements a policy of peer review and provides a forum for innovative inter-disciplinary ideas.

 Exhibitions & performances